ScalablyTyped/Distribution/a/angular__compiler/readme.md

  * A token representing the a reference to a static type.
  *
  * This token is unique for a filePath and name and can be used as a hash table key.
  */
 /**
  * @license
- * Copyright Google Inc. All Rights Reserved.
- *
- * Use of this source code is governed by an MIT-style license that can be
- * found in the LICENSE file at https://angular.io/license */
-/**
- * @license